openstack-archive/infra-manual/doc/source/drivers.rst

 ========================

-The intent of this section is to detail how to set up notifications about all the projects that are hosted on OpenStack Gerrit in the appropiate IRC channels.
+The intent of this section is to detail how to set up notifications about all the projects that are hosted on OpenStack Gerrit in the appropriate IRC channels.

 GerritBot is an IRC bot that listens to the OpenStack Gerrit server for events and notifies those on Freenode's OpenStack channels.